 Students admitted to the BSN-DNP begin the program at a five-day scholar in residence program called RISE (Resident Intensive Summer Experience) in August prior to the regular start of the fall term.
 Some required courses will actually begin during RISE.
 Full-time and part-time options are available.

-Nurse practitioner students may opt for additional preparation for practice in rural areas by enrolling in rural health courses as electives and by practicing in a rural setting when enrolling in NURS 693A Clinical Residency.
+Nurse practitioner students may opt for additional preparation for practice in rural areas by enrolling in rural health courses and by practicing in a rural setting when enrolling in NURS 693A Clinical Residency.

 Enrollment in the DNP program requires registered nurse licensure.
 Admission is conditional upon the individual obtaining and maintaining the license in active and good standing.